 - 6 Is microdermabrasion effective for acne scars, dark marks, and pits?

 - 7 How much does microdermabrasion for acne cost?

 The light types of acne are known as comedones or blackheads.
 They occur when hair follicles are blocked by sebaceous sebum and dead skin cells.
 There is no redness or soreness, as with some other types of acne.

 There are two kinds of comedones

 Open comedones are the first type.
 They occur when the skin secretes sebum, has accumulated dead cells and this mixture is exposed to the air.
 Oxidation is due to atmospheric air.

 They are characterized by the small white tip that appears beneath the surface of the skin.
 They appear when the sebum and dead skin cells completely cover the hair follicle.
 Closed comedones often resemble skin-colored bumps.
 There is no soreness or redness.
 They most often appear on the facial area.

-Microdermabrasion procedures are very suitable for the treatment of light acne, as it removes the excess sebum and bacteria, causing pore clogging and infection.
+Microdermabrasion procedures are very suitable for controlling light acne, as it removes the excess sebum and bacteria, causing pore-clogging and infection.